kengorton/NYC-Buses-to-gRPC-feed/README.md

 The json response is parsed to extract key attributes and flattened to match the schema above.
 The extracted attributes are packed into a gRPC Feature object per the velocity_grpc.proto file in the Protos folder.

 The Features objects are then sent to the gRPC feed configured above.
+This process is repeated according to the setting in app.config > configuration > appSettings > sendInterval